Elizabeth le Despenser, Baroness Berkeley

 Elizabeth le Despenser (c.
 1327 – 13 July 1389) was an English noblewoman.
 She was the youngest daughter of Hugh le Despenser the younger and his wife Eleanor de Clare.
 Her father is famous for being the favourite of Edward II of England; he was executed as a result of his position and actions.
 Through her mother, Elizabeth was a great granddaughter of King Edward I of England.

 Early life

 The exact date of her birth is disputed; it is possible that she (or her brother John) was born in December 1325.
 She may have been born to her mother sometime after her father's death, as she was not forced to take the veil like three of her older sisters.
 Not much else is known about her youth until August 1338, when she was sent to the care of her maternal aunt Elizabeth de Clare after her mother Eleanor's death the previous year.

 Marriage and later life

 In August 1338, she married Maurice de Berkeley, 4th Baron Berkeley, who was ironically a grandson of Roger Mortimer, 1st Earl of March, the man largely responsible for the execution of Elizabeth's father Hugh.
-She and her husband had seven children:
+She and her husband had four sons and three daughters.